akinfelami/rankmytweets/README.md

 # rankmytweets
-A python bot that ranks users tweets based on likes retweets or replies
+A python bot that ranks users tweets based on likes retweets or replies.